translucent-link/operator/README.md

     brownie run scripts/mumbai/permissions.py --network polygon-test

+## Testing your node with Get > Uint256

+Assuming you've got a Get > Uint256 job deployed to the node you can run the test contract and script to test the job execution.

+First deploy the test client contract:

+    brownie run scripts/mumbai/test_deploy.py --network polygon-test

+Then customise the test_run.py script to match your environment, before running run it:

+    brownie run scripts/mumbai/test_run.py --network polygon-test

 ## Support & Help

 Feel free to open a [Github Issue](https://github.com/translucent-link/stonechat/issues) or come find us in the [Translucent Discord](https://discord.gg/JxKT6R9Xpz).